jakebailey/pyright-action/README.md

 ## Use with a virtualenv

-The easiest way to use a virtualenv with this action is to "activagte" the environment by adding its bin to `$PATH`, then allowing `pyright` to find it there.
+The easiest way to use a virtualenv with this action is to "activate" the environment by adding its bin to `$PATH`, then allowing `pyright` to find it there.